Create Windows Server 2008 Backup Schedule Weekly (2 Ways)

 6. Check other settings based on your needs.
 If all are good, click OK and input user password.

-Schedule weekly backup with AOMEI Backupper Server
+Method 2.
+Schedule weekly backup in Windows Server 2008 with AOMEI Backupper Server

 Here you will use third-party tool - AOMEI Backupper Server to create Windows Server 2008 backup schedule weekly.
 Except for weekly, it still supports daily, monthly, event triggers like system shutdown, USB plug in.
 And not only Windows Server 2008, it supports all Windows PCs & Servers.
 So you can also use it to schedule backup for Windows Server 2012/R2, 2016, 2019, 2022, SBS 2003, etc.

 It terms of backup functionality, it provides incremental and differential backup method to copy only changed files, and automatic backup cleanup to delete old backups for more space.
 And you still can enjoy normal comrpession, automatic splliting, intelligent sector backup, etc or advanced features to further free up disk space.